DeMarko/grailbird_updater/README.md

 ```

 This gem only modifies what's in the data directory for a given archive,
-the rest of the files are provided by Twitter
+the rest of the files are provided by Twitter.
+To check if you can download
+a copy of your Twitter archive, go to your [Account Settings](https://twitter.com/settings/account)
+and scroll all the way to the bottom.
+If the feature is enabled for you, you should
+see a section labeled "Your Twitter Archive".

 ## Installation